christianjmartin/Weaver-Game/README.md

 RUNNING:

-      - In order to run the program, I personally use and recommend the commond prompt "gcc FILENAME.c" to compile and "./a.out" to run
+      - In order to run the program, I personally use and recommend the command prompt "gcc FILENAME.c" to compile and "./a.out" to run
       - Once running, follow the instructions prompted by the program, press the "Enter" key to commit any input